OndrejSladky/kmercamel/README.md

 ## How to test

-For integration tests you'll have to install [jellyfish](https://github.com/gmarcais/Jellyfish).
+For integration tests you'll have to install [jellyfish (v2)](https://github.com/gmarcais/Jellyfish).

 You can verify all the algortihms for `4 < k < 32` on a given fasta file by running: